betandr/circuitbreaker/README.md

 This implementation of the CircuitBreaker pattern provide a mechanism for resilience against a cascade of failures which could adversely affect an application's performance.
-The CircuitBreaker monitors successful and non-successful transactions then provides feedback, by way of tripping the circuit breaker if the failures reach a certain threshold.
+The CircuitBreaker monitors successful and non-successful transactions then provides feedback, by way of tripping (opening) the circuit breaker, if the failures reach a certain threshold.

 To construct a circuit breaker (with ArrayPersistence storage) use: